-Contemporary Service Songs:
+Cornerstone Service Songs:

 The Lord bless you and keep you.
 The Lord make his face shine upon you and be gracious unto you.
 The Lord lift up his countenance upon you and give you peace.

 Go in peace.
-Remember the poor.
+Share the good news.